pateketrueke/pateketrueke.github.io/src/pages/alvadub.md

 I have skills and the equipement to provide you the following experiences:

 - DJ Set, I can play my music on digital formats; if desired, I can bring CDs or USB sticks, whatever!
-- Live Mix, so I can bring my own computer and controller to perform my music in a more livid way.
+- Live Mix, so I can bring my own computer and controller to [perform my music][bw] in a more livid way.
 - Digital Mix without a laptop, instead I'll bring a [digital mixer][r16] (8 channels) with a pair of built-in fx to have fun!
 - Analog Mix, here I can bring my own [multi-track player][pl16] (16 channels), fx-boxes and wires for more detail and pleasure, this requires lots of focus... but trust me, you won't regret.